2026 United States House of Representatives elections in Nevada

 The 2026 United States House of Representatives elections in Nevada will be held on November 3, 2026, to elect the four U.S. representatives from the state of Nevada, one from each of the state's congressional districts.
 The elections will coincide with the other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on June 9, 2026.

 District 1

 The 1st district expands from inner Las Vegas towards its southeastern suburbs and some rural parts of Clark County, taking in the cities of Paradise, Henderson, and Boulder City.
 The incumbent is Democrat Dina Titus, who was re-elected with 52.0% of the vote in 2024.